fistfulofyen/biometric_security_system/README.txt

 pip3 install pyserial            #using python to control arduino board python -m spacy download en_core_web_sm   #used to extract person name from user speech input

+using this following line to install all these package in one command line: pip3 install face_recognition opencv-python SpeechRecognition gtts playsound==1.2.2 pyaudio cvzone mediapipe spacy pyserial && python -m spacy download en_core_web_sm

 ---how to use git for the project:
 -goes to the folder you store the code of this project